 We are also involved in or leading on a number of studies and projects on Screening & Attendance, Epidemiology and Reading Centre Studies including several studies in collaboration with other units.
 We have attracted grants for a Seeing is Believing project and from the NHS technology fund.
 We are partners or lead applicant for 6 further UK and 2 European grant applications.
 Please see GRRG Studies.

-The size of the portfolio is a remarkable achievement given that the central administration team is small, essentially administered by Laura Lodge, Victoria Edgeworth, Karen Townsend and Jade Ayland, and Glaucoma Project Administrator Frances Reilly.
+The size of the portfolio is a remarkable achievement given that the central administration team is small, essentially administered by Laura Lodge, Victoria Edgeworth, Jade Ayland and Glaucoma Project Administrator Frances Reilly.
 The research group is further supported by specialist nurses Vanessa Jones and Jenny Mackenzie.